d3-worgan/head-glasses-model/README.md

 # OpenImages dataset pipeline
-This repo can be used to create custom object detection datasets for YOLO.
-It uses the OpenImages dataset to grab initial data we need.
-Unfortunatly the quality of OI is not the best and so manual annotation is required which is processed using Yolo Mark.
-Finally, once the dataset is clean and correct we can train the model in a darknet docker container either locally or in the cloud.
+Create custom object detection datasets for YOLO using the OpenImages dataset and Yolo_mark.

 ## Install (Linux)